USEPA/ATtILA2/README.txt

 Please report bugs and forward comments to: https://ecomments.epa.gov/enviroatlas/ and include “ATtILA” in the subject line.

 ----------------
-Acknowledgements
+Credits
 ----------------

-Python code for ATtILA was written by Don Ebert (EPA), Michael Jackson (EPA), BaoHong Ji (EPA), and Torrin Hultgren (EPA), with special assistance from Ellen D'Amico (Dynamac Corporation), and Doug Browning (EPA Student Services Contractor).
+Python code for ATtILA was written by Don Ebert (EPA), Michael Jackson (EPA), Baohong Ji (EPA), and Torrin Hultgren (EPA), with special assistance from Ellen D'Amico (Dynamac Corporation), and Doug Browning (EPA Student Services Contractor).

 David Gottlieb (EPA Student Services Contractor) wrote the code for the Land Cover Coding Editor.